George Sanders: Personal life

 On 27 October 1940, Sanders married Susan Larson (born Elsie Poole).
 The couple divorced in 1949.
 From later that year until 1954, Sanders was married to Zsa Zsa Gabor, with whom he starred in the film Death of a Scoundrel (1956).
 On 10 February 1959, Sanders married Benita Hume, widow of Ronald Colman.
 She died of bone cancer in 1967, aged 60, the same year that Sanders's brother Tom Conway died of liver failure.
 Sanders had become distant from his brother because of Conway's drinking problem.

+In 1942, the Hollywood Women's Press Club named Sanders that year's winner of the Sour Apple Award, which is given nearly annually to entertainers who have exhibited rude or difficult behavior on set.

 Sanders' autobiography Memoirs of a Professional Cad was published in 1960 and gained critical praise for its wit.
 Sanders suggested the title A Dreadful Man for his biography, later written by his friend Brian Aherne and published in 1979.
-Sanders's fourth and last marriage on 4 December 1970 was to Magda Gabor, the elder sister of his second wife.
-This marriage lasted only 32 days, after which he began drinking heavily.
+Sanders' fourth and final marriage on 4 December 1970 was to Magda Gabor, the elder sister of his second wife.
+This marriage lasted 32 days ending in an annulment.

 Final years and death

-Even before his dementia, Sanders had grown increasingly reclusive and depressed due to a string of tragedies including the deaths of his third wife, his mother and his brother Tom in the space of a year.
-This was followed by a failed investment, which cost him millions.
-Before his dementia diagnosis, he got a quick divorce from his fourth wife.
+By the late 1960s, Sanders had become increasingly reclusive and suffered from depression due to a string of personal tragedies, including the deaths of his third wife, his mother and his brother Tom, all within the span of a year.
+This was followed by a failed investment, which cost him millions of dollars.
 According to Aherne's biography, he also had a minor stroke.
-Sanders could not bear the prospect of losing his health or needing help to carry out everyday tasks, and became deeply depressed.
-About this time, he found that he could no longer play his grand piano, so he dragged it outside and smashed it with an axe.
+Sanders could not bear the prospect of losing his health or needing help to carry out everyday tasks, and became severely depressed.
+After discovering that he could no longer play his grand piano, he dragged it outside and smashed it with an axe.
 His last girlfriend, Lorraine Chanel, with whom he had an on-off relationship in the last four years of his life, persuaded him to sell his beloved house in Majorca, Spain, which he later bitterly regretted.
 From then on, he drifted.

 On 23 April 1972, Sanders checked into a hotel in Castelldefels, a coastal town near Barcelona, where he phoned his friend George Mikell.
 Two days after swallowing the contents of five bottles of the barbiturate Nembutal, he died from cardiac arrest.
 He left behind two suicide notes, one of which read:

 David Niven wrote in Bring on the Empty Horses (1975), the second volume of his memoirs, that in 1937, his friend George Sanders had predicted that he would commit suicide from a barbiturate overdose when he was 65, and that in his 50s, he had appeared to be depressed because his marriages had failed and several tragedies had befallen him.

 Sanders has two stars on the Hollywood Walk of Fame, for films at 1636 Vine Street and television at 7007 Hollywood Boulevard.